-Former Major League pitcher Gene Stechschulte is in his fifth season as head baseball coach at Ohio Northern University.
+Former Major League pitcher Gene Stechschulte is in his sixth season as head baseball coach at Ohio Northern University.

 Stechschulte is the 24th head coach in ONU baseball history, but is just the fifth head coach since 1971.

-Last season, Stechschulte led the Polar Bears to a 30-9 record, a 12-6 mark and a second place finish in the OAC and a national ranking as high as No. 16.
+Last season, Stechschulte led the Polar Bears to a 21-16 record, a 9-9 mark and a fifth place finish in the OAC.

 He owns a 132-100 (.569) record in six seasons at the helm.